What is a Self-Employed or a Freelancer?

 In this situation, you will be paying more for the long-term if you are not going to sign up for a health insurance plan.

 How To Reduce Healthcare Costs?

 You should take a high-level deductible plan or maybe select a lower metal-level in the healthcare marketplace if you find the health insurance plan prices not affordable.

-Still, I would suggest that it will be beneficial if you speak up with a professional health insurance agent, who is handling several insurance agencies and can find multiple affordable options for your need.
+Still, I would suggest that it will be beneficial if you speak up with a professional health insurance agent.
+One who is handling several insurance agencies and can find multiple affordable options for your need.

 To save more money, shop more for your health insurance.
 You should get health insurance plan for yourself and your family to avoid the massive penalties.